 Looking for a bit more excitement and adventure?
 There’s a ton of subscription based streaming services available serving up the best in original films and binge worthy series.
 You’ve got your go to’s such as Netflix, Amazon Prime, Now TV and Disney +.
 But there’s also more independent services like BFI Player or MUBI, if you’re looking for that uncut gem.

-Different manufacturers use different smart platforms to let you sift through all the great entertainment the internet has to offer.
+Different brands use different smart platforms to let you sift through all the great entertainment the internet has to offer.
 You have WebOS with LG TVs, Tizen for Samsung, Android TV for Sony and even Apple TV which comes with its own line-up of original shows.
 They all look and work a little differently, but they’re a more user-friendly way for you to flick through the apps and services you love.

 Are you riding the smart home trend?
 Or maybe you’re thinking about getting into it.
 Not to worry.
 A lot of TVs now are compatible with your other smart devices.